 Our ability to innovate beyond the x86 instruction set controlled by Intel depends partially on Microsoft designing and developing its operating systems to run on or support our x86-based microprocessor products.
 With respect to our graphics products, we depend in part on Microsoft to design and develop its operating system to run on or support our graphics products.
 Similarly, the success of our products in the market, such as our APU products, is dependent on independent software providers designing and developing software to run on our products.
-If Microsoft does not continue to design and develop its operating systems to support our graphics products, independent software providers may forego designing their software applications to take advantage of our innovations and customers may not purchase PCs with our products.
+If Microsoft does not continue to design and develop its operating systems so that they work with our x86 instruction sets or does not continue to develop and maintain their operating systems to support our graphics products, independent software providers may forego designing their software applications to take advantage of our innovations and customers may not purchase PCs with our products.
 In addition, some software drivers sold with our products are certified by Microsoft.
 If Microsoft did not certify a driver, or if we otherwise fail to retain the support of Microsoft or other software vendors, our ability to market our products would be materially adversely affected.